UTCN-SD-PS/banking-service/README.md

 - http://localhost:8080/swagger-ui.html#/Employee

 ## Calling the service apis:
-- each api call is protected with credentials that are configured in bankingservice\src\main\resources\application.properties
+- each api call is protected with credentials that are configured in https://github.com/UTCN-SD-PS/banking-service/blob/master/src/main/resources/application.properties